department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/DevOps/Automation Code Docs/GitHub Actions/Overview.md

 # GitHub Actions

 ## Overview
-GitHub Actions is used to do most of our non-build operations and automation.
-It can be much easier to tune the triggers and has most of the tools we need pre-installed to do the work within GitHub and doesn't require a complicated connection from CircleCI to authorize.
+[GitHub Actions](https://github.com/features/actions) is used to the majority of our automation.
+We previously had our build automations in CircleCI but due to a security incident, the VA asked that all automations be moved off of Circle CI by March 23rd, 2023.
+Our workflows can be found on the va-mobile-app repo's [Actions tab](https://github.com/department-of-veterans-affairs/va-mobile-app/actions).

 ## Automation Robot
 We use our GitHub automation robot account to do any work in Actions. `va-mobile-automation-robot` account credentials are located in the VA Mobile vault in 1Password.